KaiqueMunhoz/100-days-of-code/log.md

 ### Day 7: March 20,

 **Today's Progress**: Finished the Basic Javascript module.
+Work with collections Map, WeakMap, Set and WeakSet.

+**Thoughts**
-**Thoughts** I had difficult to solve the problem 'profile-lookup'.
+- I had difficult to solve the problem 'profile-lookup'.
 I spent more than one hour thinking how to pass all the tests.
 In the future, I wanna do it again.
+- Map
+    - Has the methods size() and clear() and work with any properties types.
+- WeakMap
+    - Hasn't the methods size() and clear() and just work with properties which are objects.
+- Set
+    - Has the methods size(),clear() and has() and work with any properties types.
+    - Doesn't work with repetitive values.
+    - Doesn't return the values, it just works to validate if we have an item or not
+- WeakSet
+    - Hasn't the methods size() and clear() and just work with properties which are objects.

 **Link(s) to work**
 1. [JS - Inheritance](./projects/javascript/profile-lookup/script.js)